architecture-building-systems/CityEnergyAnalyst/acknowledgements_and_third_party_copyrights.md

 # Acknowledgements and Third-party Copyrights

-The CityEnergyAnalyst(CEA) is licensed under the terms of the MIT License.
+The CityEnergyAnalyst (CEA) is licensed under the terms of the MIT License.

 The CEA also utilizes third party software.
-This software are copyrighted by their owner as indicated in the copyright notices below.
+These software are copyrighted by their owner as indicated in the copyright notices below.

 ## Software